BasilAboSaleem/education-platform-nodejs/README.md

 - ✅ **Backend Logic for Settings** is now fully implemented:
   - Admin can now **fully manage system settings** via the dashboard
   - This includes editing the **About Section**, **Sliders**, and other key homepage content
   - Settings are stored persistently in the database and affect what visitors see on the main site
+- **New Feature**: **Task Management System** in all dashboards with full CRUD support per user and auto-expiry status.

 🔧 Remaining:
 - Final visitor page dynamic rendering based on settings data